Home

 The disaster ended shortly after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos.

-Arredondo couldn't be reached for comment Friday, and Uvalde officers have been stationed exterior his residence, however they would not say why.
+Arredondo couldn't be reached for remark Friday, and Uvalde officers had been stationed outside his home, however they'd not say why.

-Maria Haberfeld, a professor at John Jay Faculty of Prison Justice in New York, said the police division’s insurance policies, procedures and training can be scrutinized to see whether or not the officers on the ground in Uvalde followed them.
+Maria Haberfeld, a professor at John Jay College of Felony Justice in New York, said the police department’s insurance policies, procedures and training will likely be scrutinized to see whether or not the officers on the ground in Uvalde followed them.

-If they did, and legal expenses are nonetheless introduced, she stated it would send a chilling message to police nationwide.
-“In case you follow your procedures, you’re still introduced up on charges.
-So what’s the purpose of getting procedures?” she stated.
+If they did, and felony prices are still brought, she mentioned it might ship a chilling message to police nationwide.
+“For those who follow your procedures, you’re still brought up on costs.
+So what’s the purpose of having procedures?” she said.

-However Jorge Colina, a former Miami police chief, wants to know more about what was going by the minds of the officers inside the college because the chief told them to wait within the corridor.
+However Jorge Colina, a former Miami police chief, wants to know more about what was going via the minds of the officers inside the varsity because the chief informed them to wait in the hall.

 “Did somebody challenge the decision there?” he mentioned.
-“Did somebody elevate an objection not less than?”
+“Did somebody elevate an objection at the least?”

 Related Press writers Jim Vertuno in Uvalde, Texas; Jake Bleiberg in Dallas; Terry Spencer in Fort Lauderdale, Florida; Mike Balsamo in Washington, D.C.; and Jennifer McDermott in Windfall, Rhode Island, contributed to this report.